final-hill/cathedral/CONTRIBUTING.md

-    note right of Active : Generates unique ReqId note right of Proposed : New version created<br>when revising Active note right of Rejected : Silence requirements<br>Remove only<br>no restore
+    note right of Active : Generates unique ReqId note right of Proposed : New version created<br>when revising Active note right of Rejected : Silence requirements<br>Remove only<br>no restore note left of Review : Approval requires all<br>referenced requirements<br>to be Active
 ```

 ### Permission Requirements